smileart/image_min/README.md

 RACK_ENV=test rspec
 ```

-Last but not least option is to run tests against interactive (running in foreground) Docker container:
+Last option is to run tests against interactive (running in foreground) Docker container:

 ```sh
 docker image build -t image_min . && docker container run -it -e 'PORT=9292' -e 'RACK_ENV=test' -p 9292:9292 --name image_min --rm image_min
 ```

-> ⚠️ Caveats: sometimes delays testing depends on your machine's current workload therefore some tests could fail with `execution expired` message.
+> ⚠️ Caveats: sometimes delays testing depends on your machine's workload therefore some tests could fail with `execution expired` message.
 In this case — just restart the tests.

+> ℹ️ Dev note: in case we need to test our own related gem the easiest way is to add it as a local dependency in Gemfile: `gem 'network_utils', path: './network_utils'`and `ADD ./network_utils /app/network_utils` in Dockerfile

 ## Heroku support